reTHINK-project/testbeds/nodes/PT-node/Readme.md

 # list and follow the last 20 lines of the logs
 # without the service-name, list all the logs of all services;
+# this is the best way to see the logs with or without the service-name
 docker-compose logs -f --tail=20 <service-name>
 ```